aidanmelen/terraform-provider-snowsql/templates/guides/snowflake-provider-migration-guide.md

 ---
 page_title: "Migrating `snowsql_exec` resources to snowflake provider."
-subcategory: ""
 description: |-
   This guide explains how to migrate `snowsql_exec` resources to the Snowflake provider in Terraform.
 ---

 This guide explains how to migrate `snowsql_exec` resources to the Snowflake provider in Terraform, specifically for granting ownership of a Snowflake user to a role.